KabalMcBlade/ECS-API/README.md

 ## How to import in your project

-A way is cloning this repository in your project, but in that case need to remove/exclude from your project everything apart the folder ECS-API/ECS, but is not very pretty.
+A way is cloning this repository in your project, but in that case need to remove/exclude from your project everything apart the folder ECS-API/ECS, but is not very pretty.<br>
 A nice way instead, is simple to download or cloning this project somewhere locally and copy inside your own project the ECS folder containig ONLY the implementation of the API, the [ECS](ECS-API/ECS).